 Well hello, my friends.

 My apologies for the significant radio silence over the past few weeks.
-We reentered the Land of Lincoln, only to quickly return to the Badger State to pack the Princess off to her second year of college.
+I’ve been busy getting the Princess back to Badgerland for her second year of college.

 …to this in the matter of a trip to the salon for a mop-whacking, a spending spree at Kohl’s for some hipster attire, and a lengthy date with razors.
 Plural, thanks to the massive facial hair my little camp counselor grew over nine weeks at summer camp.

 Speaking of which, the summer of 2017 is now officially in the books thanks to the arrival of September.
-We relaxed and soaked in every blissful moment, and look forward to the day when we don’t return to Illinois in August…EVER!
-Yep – we’re preparing our home for the market, so if anyone’s interested in privacy in Chicagoland just seconds from the interstate (a hard combo to come by around here!) then please keep us in mind.
+We relaxed and soaked in every blissful moment, and look forward to the day when nobody ever returns to Illinois in August…EVER!
+Yep – Mr. Musky’s preparing the IL home for the market, so if anyone’s interested in privacy in Chicagoland just seconds from the interstate (a hard combo to come by around here!) then please keep us in mind.

 Given all the happenings, I buried myself in a shallow cooking and cocktailing grave.
 Don’t get me wrong – of course I still appear in the kitchen from time to time, but just not with my normal amount of creative gusto.
-Trader Joe saves my life in August with his pre-marinated meat and prepared vegetable selections, and wine lands in my glass most often, second only to water.
+A quick trip to Trader Joe’s in Madison and my life is saved with his pre-marinated meat and prepared vegetable selections, and wine lands in my glass most often, second only to water.
 It’s a little sad given we’re at the height of harvest season in the Midwest, with all those ripe vegetables just begging to be toyed with.
 But don’t fear – good things are on the way.
-I finally resurfaced amid purging and packing and selling our lives away on the letgo app, and my soul is returning to me thanks to a couple of inventive dishes I whipped up this week.
-They’re even man-child and husband approved, so you’ll see them posted here soon.

-While perusing the local bounty this week at our little mom-n-pop vegetable market, I noticed “Pico de Gallo Juice” for sale.
+While perusing the bounty this week at the local health food store, I noticed “Pico de Gallo Juice” for sale.
 I kid you not, and I almost picked up a bottle just for fun.
 But at $7 for 10 ounces, I decided I can make my own for about eighty-seven cents.

 It’s simple.
 Throw a tomato, 1/8th of an onion, 1/4 of a jalapeño, a garlic clove, the juice of a lime, and some salt and pepper into a high powered blender or juicer.